euberdeveloper/mqtt-now/README.md

 * __onError__: Default value: `error => {}`.
 Specifies what will be executed in case of an error.
 Note: overwritten by the more-specific onError option whether specified in a certain topic.
 * __actions__: Default value: `[]`.
 The actions that specifies wich topics you want to subscribe to and what to do with the received messages.
 See __MqttSubscribeAction__ to further information.
 * __onMessage__: Default value: `message => {}`.
 What will be done with the received messages.
 Note: overwritten by the more-specific onMessage option whether specified in a certain topic.
+* __messageType__: Default value: `MessageType.BUFFER`.
+The type of the message given as argument of onMessage callback.
+Note: overwritten by the more-specific messageType option whether specified in a certain topic.

 **MqttSubscribeAction**

 * __topic__: The topic that will be subscribed.
 * __onMessage__: Optional.
 What will be done with the received message.
 Note: overwrites the onError callback specified by the options.
+* __messageType__: Default value: `MessageType.BUFFER`.
+The type of the message given as argument of onMessage callback.
+Note: overwrites the messageType callback specified by the options.
 * __onError__: Optional.
 What will be executed in case of a subscribing error.
 Note: overwrites the onError callback specified by the options.

 ## Note